Paris Jackson: 2019–present

-On June 24, 2019, the eve of the 10th anniversary of her father's death, it was confirmed that Jackson would make an appearance in the third season of the VH1 television series Scream.
-Jackson then appeared in Habit, portraying Jesus Christ.
+On June 24, 2019, the eve of the 10th anniversary of her father's death, it was confirmed that Jackson would appear in the third season of the VH1 television series Scream.
+She then appeared in Habit, portraying Jesus Christ.
 Jackson also signed a deal with Republic Records.
-Her first single, "Let Down", was released on October 29, 2020, as well as the music video for the song.
+Her first single, "Let Down", was released on October 29, 2020, with an accompanying video.
 Her debut album, Wilted, was released on November 13, 2020.

 In 2021 the song "Notes on a ghost" performed by Paris Jackson and Gabriel Glenn won the Best Music award at the Top Indie Film Awards.
 The song was part of the soundtrack of the film The Passenger which was directed by Alexander Bruckner.
 On April 22, 2021, it was reported that Jackson joined the cast of the tenth season of the FX anthology horror series, American Horror Story in an undisclosed role.
 She starred as Maya in the first story of the American Horror Story spinoff series, American Horror Stories, which premiered July 15, 2021.

 On June 12, 2022, Jackson attended the 75th Tony Awards with her brother Prince in support of the Broadway musical MJ the Musical and lead actor Myles Frost who won the Tony Award for Best Actor in a Musical.
 Frost won the Tony Award for portraying Jackson's father Michael Jackson.
 MJ the Musical won a total of four awards that night.
 Jackson and Prince introduced a performance from the musical.
 Both siblings attended the opening night of the musical at the Neil Simon Theatre in New York along with cousin TJ, son of Tito of the Jackson 5.